 “We are the experts in reconstruction in South Pacific disaster zones.
 Other agencies look to us as the shelter experts – everyone needs a solid home, and Habitat can provide that for the people of Vanuatu.”

-Help provide permanent shelter for Vanuatu families - donate to Habitat.
+Help provide permanent shelter for Vanuatu families

 For more information, contact:

 Habitat for Humanity acting chief executive Nic Greene, mobile: 027 224 8450.